redisdev/FakeApi/README.md

 - and create one json response file per request (getUserById.json, postUser1.json etc...)

 ![Config example](https://github.com/redisdev/FakeApi/blob/release_v1.2.0/config.png?raw=true)

+/!\ Be careful, directories containing api configuration files (such as usersApi.cfg) must not contain any other files!
+Otherwise FakeApi will try to deserialize them and an exception will be thrown.

 - #### How to return data from file?